 We want the very best for our travelers: exclusive content to help you grow and travel, incredible hosts, and the chance for each one of you to have transformative and unique experiences.

-You don’t have to pay to create an account, see all of our open volunteer positions, or learn from some of our articles and Academy content, created by travelers in our community.
-But to have access to all of our Academy content and travel with Worldpackers, we have three plans.
+You don’t have to pay to create an account, see all of our open volunteer positions, or learn from some of our articles and Academy content.
+But to have access to all of our Academy content and travel with Worldpackers, we have four plans.

 The cost of each one of them helps Worldpackers to verify and approve more hosts to join our community, create more and more content, continue improving our platform, and allow our amazing team to keep doing this work so that our community grows more every day.